Suresh0607/DropBoxProject/README.md

 	`Path` = "C:\git"
 	 Then do Git Clone `https://github.com/Suresh0607/DropBoxProject.git`
 						or
-    Copy the Zip File into the Path folder and UNZip. or
+     Copy the Zip File into the `Path` folder and UNZip. or
-	Copy the ShareFolder into the Path Folder for the DropBox.
+     Copy the ShareFolder into the `Path` Folder from the DropBox.

 2. Open the Project in The Visual Studio 2017